 Progress and outcomes

-At a parochial level the eastern parishes of St. Clement, Grouville and St. Martin are essentially concluded, along with St. Saviour and St. Lawrence.
+At a parochial level the eastern parishes of St. Clement, Grouville and St. Martin are essentially concluded, along with St. Saviour, St. Mary, Trinity and St. Lawrence.
 Outstanding cases here include ecclesiastical and archaeological sites.
-Good progress is being maintained in St. Helier too: is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure: under one quarter of cases (about 400) remain pending.
+Good progress is being maintained in St. Helier too: with only 100 buildings awaiting designation: this is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure.

-Of those cases completed at the end of March 2017, 7% of (over 200) of buildings and places assessed have either been removed from the list or not added to it because they did not have sufficient interest to warrant listing.
+Of those cases completed at the end of December 2017, 14% (over 600) of buildings and places assessed have either been removed from the list or not added to it because they did not have sufficient interest to warrant listing.

 - c.3% are at Grade 1

 - 55% are at Grade 3